 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

-Students are required to maintain a pharmaceutical sciences faculty member as an M.S. advisor through the duration of their studies.
-Typically a permanent advisor is found by the end of one’s first semester.
+Students are required to maintain a pharmaceutical sciences faculty member as an MS advisor through the duration of their studies.
+Typically, a permanent advisor is found by the end of one’s first semester.

 15 credits